 - Family Friendly Improv: a show of short-form scenes appropriate for all ages, with a focus on fun and high energy

-- SPACE FORCE!: a new series following the crew of the USS Us as they travel the galaxy in search of new worlds to colonize.
+- SPACE FORCE!: a new series following the crew of the USS Us as they travel the galaxy in search of new worlds to colonize and new ways to defend freedom.
 Each episode is made up on the spot, based on audience suggestions, and features guest performers.

 - The Musical! : We employ the styles and conventions of post–World War II Broadway to create a big show, replete with overture, show-stoppers, dance numbers, ballads, choral sections, and a rousing finish.